mmagia/Gossip-Model/README.md

 This project implements a peer-to-peer (P2P) training system where multiple nodes collaborate to train a shared machine learning model without any central server.
+5 nodes train locally to classify digits from 0-9, however each node learns only how to classify 2 digits and then exchange its knowledge by propagating weights through the network via gRPC protocol to other nodes.
+Thus every peer is able to classify the whole dataset, and its accuracy converges.
+Moreover, network problems are sumilated to check the concept in real world scenario: network delays and artificial packet losses were introduced.
+We also implemented centralized logging and containerized each node via Docker.

 ##  Key Features
 * **Fully Decentralized:** No master node or central parameter server.